Improving social welfare in non-cooperative games with different types of quantum resources: Introduction

-In this paper we study two different types of quantum advice in non-cooperative games: shared quantum states, as introduced and analysed in~\cite{auletta_belief-invariant_2016}, and quantum correlations, corresponding to the case where players have only classical access to quantum correlations, either directly via a trusted mediator (who prepares and measures a distributed quantum state) or through black-box measuring devices provided to them by the mediator.
-These two situations induce, for any given game $G$, two sets of equilibrium correlations $Q(G)$ and $Q_{\text{corr}}(G)$, respectively, which fully characterise the equilibria of both settings.
-We study the relation between these sets, showing that $Q(G) \subseteq Q_{\text{corr}}(G)$ and providing strong evidence that, for certain games, the inclusion may be strict.
-We compare the quality (in terms of social welfare) of the equilibria of these two quantum settings, using techniques from semidefinite programming to place upper and lower bounds on the achievable social welfare.
+Finally, we compare the quality (in terms of social welfare) of the equilibria of these two quantum settings, using techniques from semidefinite programming to place upper and lower bounds on the achievable social welfare.
 Our results suggest, perhaps counterintuitively, that players can reach better equilibria when they do not have the freedom that comes with each having full access to their own quantum device.
-On the way, we show that relaxing the pseudo-telepathic constraints in some games allows the players to reach higher social welfare, meaning that they can win more if they accept to lose in some rounds of the game.
+On the way, we show that relaxing the pseudo-telepathic constraints in some games allows the players to obtain higher social welfare, meaning that they can win more if they accept to lose in some rounds of the game.

 The paper is organised as follows.
-In Section~\ref{sec:NC-eq} we recall the definition of non-cooperative multipartite binary games as well as the notions of equilibria and correlated advice.
+In Section~\ref{sec:NC-eq} we recall the definition of non-cooperative multipartite binary games as well as the notions of equilibria and correlation resources.
 In Section~\ref{sec:q_strat} we introduce quantum equilibria as described by~\cite{auletta_belief-invariant_2016}, corresponding to situations where players share an entangled quantum state, before introducing the new class of quantum correlated advice we study in Section~\ref{sec:q_corr}.
-In Section~\ref{sec:inclusion} we study the general relationship between these settings, Finally, in Section~\ref{sec:social_welfare} we compare in detail three families of non-cooperative games, investigating the social welfare attainable in different settings.
+In Section~\ref{sec:inclusion} we study the relationship between these settings, and show how self-testing can be used to show a strict separation between them.
+Finally, in Section~\ref{sec:social_welfare} we compare in detail three families of non-cooperative games, investigating the social welfare attainable in different settings.